-Portable, outdoor gas-fired heaters – or patio heaters – are increasingly popular for use at home and in outdoor seating at restaurants, especially with colder weather fast approaching.
+Portable, outdoor gas-fired heaters – or patio heaters – are increasingly popular in cooler climates for use at home and in outdoor seating at restaurants.
 While the heaters offer comfort, using them involves potential risks.

 Outdoor heaters are typically a free-standing pole with a reflector dome or shield and a base that stores a 20-pound propane (LP gas) cylinder.

 Consider these do’s and don’ts when placing patio heaters: